fkirc/attranslate/README.md

 > :warning: If `--overwriteOutdated` is set to `false`, then `attranslate` does not generate any translation-cache.

+By default, `attranslate` never overwrites any outdated translations.
+Nevertheless, `attranslate` provides an option to detect outdated translations.
-The purpose of the translation-cache is to detect _outdated translations_, such that outdated translations can be overwritten in subsequent runs.
+It is the purpose of the translation-cache is to detect such outdated translations.
 The translation-cache consists of `attranslate-cache-*`-files.
-It is allowed to delete a translation-cache at any time.
-However, to make it work smoothly, you should put your `attranslate-cache-*`-files under version control.

 ## Continuous Integration